Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect and Pairwise Velocity with DESI DR1 Galaxies and ACT DR6 and Planck CMB Data: Methods

 where \( T_i \) are the temperature values of the pixels within the aperture, \( T_j \) are the temperature values of the pixels in the annulus, and \( N_{\text{ap}} \) and \( N_{\text{ann}} \) are the number of pixels in the aperture and annulus, respectively.

-For the kSZ temperature, following \cite{Hand_2012, DeBernardis:2016pdv, Calafut:2021wkx}, we use an aperture size equal to 2.1$^\prime$,which is also a good fit for our sample, and subtract a redshift smoothed temperature, $\bar{T}_{AP}$, to the AP measurement $T_{AP}$.
+For the kSZ temperature, following \cite{Hand_2012, DeBernardis:2016pdv, Calafut:2021wkx}, we use an aperture size equal to 2.1$^\prime$,which is also a good fit for our sample.
+We have also tested alternative aperture sizes of $1.5^\prime$ and $2.5^\prime$ around the fiducial value of $2.1^\prime$, and find that the signal-to-noise ratio peaks at $2.1^\prime$, consistent with previous findings \cite{Flender:2015btu,Gong:2023hse}.
+We also subtract a redshift smoothed temperature, $\bar{T}_{AP}$, to the AP measurement $T_{AP}$.
 The aim is to eliminate possible contamination that could imitate a pairwise signal when comparing aperture temperatures of objects at different redshifts, and it is given by:

 where we use $\sigma_z = 0.01$ as in \cite{DeBernardis:2016pdv, Calafut:2021wkx}.

 As discussed in \cite{Gong:2023hse}, aperture photometry can suffer systematic signal attenuation, particularly when signals of interest extend into the background annulus.
 Since the annulus is typically used to estimate and subtract the local background, any genuine signal present in this region is mistakenly removed, leading to an underestimation of the true source amplitude.
 Following the method described in \cite{Gong:2023hse}, we also calculate the AP correction factor, $A_{AP}$, to account for the signal attenuation introduced by background subtraction.
 Applying $A_{AP}$, we can recover an unbiased measurement of the kSZ signal from the central disk , mitigating the biases that arise from the overlap of extended kSZ signal profiles with the annulus.